 After you look in general sources, use *article* databases to find more specific information about your topic.

-- Go to Library home page --> Articles and Databases --> Databases --> Academic Search Ultimate
+- Go to Library home page --> Databases --> Academic Search Ultimate

 - This is a large collection of articles on every subject, and a good place to start

-- Read this information about using PubMed --> for example, always change "Best Match" to "Most Recent"
+Read this information about using PubMed --> For example: use the correct address (don't Google it), and change "Best Match" to "Most Recent"